r0r0x-xx/AeroSpace-Cybersecurity/README.md

     - Less atmospheric interference extends the satellite's lifetime and reduces the need for frequent maneuvers.
     - Improved regional coverage due to increased visibility range.
 - **key functions:**
-    - **Navigation systems**: GPS, Galileo, GLONASS, and BeiDou.
+    - Navigation systems: GPS, Galileo, GLONASS, and BeiDou.
 Satellites in MEO offer consistent and accurate signals for global positioning.
-    - **Scientific satellites**: Designed for long-term monitoring missions, such as analysis of Earth's magnetic fields.
+    - Scientific satellites: Designed for long-term monitoring missions, such as analysis of Earth's magnetic fields.
 - **Limitations in this orbit**:
     - Requires powerful telecommunications systems due to the greater distance from the Earth's surface.
     - Lower spatial resolution compared to LEO satellites.